Upper bounds for integrated information: Upper bounds for mechanism integrated information

 And, if we are interested in the upper bound over unique purviews:

 Inequality (a) follows from the fact that for any two sets $S_1$ and $S_2$, $|S_1|^2 + |S_2|^2 \geq |S_1||S_2| + |S_2||S_1|$.
 This means that in a scenario where each purview can be assigned to only one mechanism, matching the sizes of the mechanisms and purviews maximizes the upper bound.
 This scenario is an important special case, as it was studied in \cite{Haun2019WhyExperience} to explain how IIT can be used to account for the quality of certain type of experiences, such as the spatial experience.
+Both of these bounds consist of a quadratic term and an exponential term.
+This is because the total number of connections in a system grows quadratically and the number of subsets/mechanisms grows exponentially with the number of units in the system.
+This also emphasizes the fact that the notion of integrated information is fundamentally different from the Shannon information encoded in the state of the system.
+Shannon information of a system consisting of $N$ binary variables can at most be $N$.
 In the next section, we will show due to the constraints imposed by overlapping distinctions of different sizes, also referred to as mechanisms of different orders, these bounds are not achievable.

 It is also worthwhile to mention that the results provided here for a single mechanism are in line with the bounds for the system integrated information defined in \cite{Marshall2023SystemInformation}.
 As shown in Theorem 1 in \cite{Marshall2023SystemInformation}, the maximum achievable system integrated information for a given partition is the number of connections cut by that partition.
 This makes the overall maximum system integrated information the maximum number of connections cut by any valid cut, which is $|S|(|S|-1)$ for the system partitions considered in \cite{Marshall2023SystemInformation}.